 I snap out of my funk and finally say something profound.

-It was more of a whooshing exhale than a word, but work with me here.
+It was more of a whooshing exhale than a word, but I have to work with myself here.

 I made noise.